abhishekarora12/aem-assetpicker-integrations/readme.md

 ## Installation

+### Wordpress
-1. Download the latest aemassetpicker.zip from releases section
+1. Download the latest wordpress_plugin.zip from releases section
 2. Install the plugin through the WordPress plugins screen directly
 3. Activate the plugin through the 'Plugins' screen in WordPress

+### AEM (Required for renditions)
+3. Download the latest aem_package.zip
+4. Install the package in aem through /crx/packmgr

 ## Build